Rish7474/djBot/README.md

 ### Natural Language Commands
 djBot is abled to be controlled in natural language.
-Do so call the bot's name and the requested command.
+Do so call the bot's name and desire command (and parameter) afterwards.
 > **_Example Command:_** 'Hey djBot can you please add the song Darude Sandstorm please.'

 > **_Example Command:_** 'djbot skip the current song now!'